jianyuan/terraform-provider-sentry/docs/resources/project_spike_protection.md

 - `enabled` (Boolean) Toggle the browser-extensions, localhost, filtered-transaction, or web-crawlers filter on or off.
 - `organization` (String) The slug of the organization the project belongs to.
-- `project` (String) The slug of the project to create the filter for.
+- `project` (String) The slug of the project to enable or disable spike protection for.

 ### Read-Only